 - money, goods or property received by the child, payee or other person for the benefit of the child;

 - either parents’ necessary expenses for supporting themselves;

 - income, earning capacity, property or financial resources of either parent;

 - legal duty to maintain another person or other child; and

-- additional income earned for the benefit of a resident child (see s 117(10) for the definition of ‘resident child’).
+- additional income earned for the benefit of a resident child (see s 117(10) of the Assessment Act for the definition of ‘resident child’).